prevention of ankle injuries fitmaking

 • Calcaneofibular ligament (CFL)

-The ATFL originates at the lateral malleolus and attaches to the lateral talar articular facet.
+The ATFL originates from the lateral malleolus and inserts at the lateral talar articular facet.
 The primary function of the ATFL is to resist inversion into plantar flexion.
-The ligamentum fibulare calcanei originates at the anterior edge of the fibula and attaches to the calcaneus.
-The CFL crosses both the subtalar joint and the ankle joint.
+The fibular calcaneal ligament has its origin at the anterior border of the fibula and inserts at the calcaneus.
+The CFL traverses both the subtalar and ankle joints.

-The primary tasks of the CFL are to resist inversion in neutral and dorsally flexed positions.
-It also restricts subtalar inversion, which limits talar slope.
-Finally, the posterior talofibular ligament is the most robust of the lateral ligaments, but only plays a complementary role in ankle stability.
-The PTFL originates at the posterior edge of the fibula and attaches to the talus.
-Of the three ligaments, PTFL and ATFL are intracapsular and only the CFL ligament is extracapsular to the ankle joint.
+The primary functions of the CFL are to resist inversion in neutral and dorsiflexed positions.
+Also, subtalar inversion is restricted, which limits talar tilt.
+Finally, the posterior talofibular ligament is the sturdiest of the lateral ligaments, but plays only an ancillary role in ankle stability.
+The PTFL originates at the posterior border of the fibula and inserts at the talus.
+Of the three ligaments, PTFL and ATFL are intracapsular and only the CFL ligament is extracapsular to the ankle.

-Lateral ligament instability can occur in two ways: through functional or mechanical instability.
+Lateral ligament instability can arise in two ways: functional or mechanical instability.

 Mechanical ankle instability

-Mechanical instability results either from an acute injury or from chronic repetitive strain.
-It leads to a weakening and alteration of the mechanical structures of the ligaments and makes the ankle joint unstable.
-The most common mechanism of injury in a lateral ankle sprain occurs when a plantar flexion force is applied to an inverted ankle joint as the body moves over the foot.
-The ATFL is the most frequently damaged ligament, followed by the CFL and then the PTFL.
+Mechanical instability results from either acute injury or chronic repetitive strain.
+It weakens and changes the mechanical structures of the ligaments and makes the ankle unstable.
+The most common mechanism of injury in a lateral ankle sprain occurs with a plantar flexion force on an inverted ankle as the body moves over the foot.
+The ATFL is the most commonly damaged ligament, followed by the CFL and then the PTFL.

 Ligaments often heal in a stretched position, which can lead to plastic deformation.
 This in turn further reduces the ability to support the foot.